Powered By:

 Navjot Sawhney: We're gonna Go to college, get a degree, and then you better get a job as soon as you graduate.
 Once you do that, uh, once you get that job, your life is set from there, right?
 And anything that you stray away from that career is seen as haram, as the Arab say, or a big no no, right?
 Um, [00:09:00] I think When I joined Dyson, uh, in the first few months and the first year, I was loving life, man.

-Navjot Sawhney: I was like, I would go above and beyond to design these vacuum cleaners that would suck up dust, you know?
-Living the dream, yeah.
-I was, I was, I was like, this is what I want to do for, for my whole career.
+Navjot Sawhney: I was, I was, I was like, this is what I want to do for, for my whole career.
 You know, I want to be doing this for my whole life.
 But, you know, second year, third year, and about three and a half years in, I was like, Am I going to be doing this for the rest of my life?

 Navjot Sawhney: Really?
 And there was so many talented people in the room, 20 to 30 talented people, literally just talking about the thickness of a, of a, of a, of a brush, you know, and I was like, come on guys, you know, um, and I said, we need to do something different here.
 Um, and can you imagine having that conversation with your mom?

 Navjot Sawhney: Or your family saying you want to quit your job and go work for free in India.
 That wasn't a very good conversation to have.
 I can, I can vouch for that.
 [00:10:00] And, uh, yeah.
 In fact, I didn't get any support.
 Everyone said that I was making the biggest mistake of my life, you know.
-He's not looking

 Navjot Sawhney: But they, they, they said that Nav needs to just do it, you know.
 Um, and I think Throughout my life, I've made many mistakes, taken many risks, and I think, you know, you always have to kind of follow your passions and what you want to do going forwards.
 I think, as an engineer, I have the power to help and hinder the planet, you know?

 Navjot Sawhney: Um, I was just so focused on getting a job.
 I was applying to missile defense companies.
 Um, um, all sorts of things that I was just not interested in.
 You know, I'm a humanitarian.
 I want people to prosper.
 There's a billion people today that are going to go hungry.
 That's what I want to work on.
-And that's [00:11:00] what I want to dedicate my life towards.
+And that's, that’s, that’s [00:11:00] what I want to dedicate my life towards.

-Amardeep Parmar: things you mentioned to me before is about how You're from the Dyson for the underprivileged, right?
-Yeah.
-So you've got the washing machine so far.
-Yeah.
-But for you, this is something that you do lots of these different kind of projects.
+Amardeep Parmar: But for you, this is something that you do lots of these different kind of projects.
 Because there's so many other problems people face, right?

-Amardeep Parmar: What are some of those other things, Alec, what are your dreams for the future or other things you want
+Amardeep Parmar: What are some of those other things, Alec, what are your dreams for the future or other things you want to do?

-Navjot Sawhney: to do?
-Yeah, I'll give you an example.
+Navjot Sawhney: Yeah, I'll give you an example.
 So I was on the border of Syria and Lebanon a couple of years ago.
 And I met a lady called Kowsek.
 Kowsek is 36 years old.
 And she has 10 children.
 And The war made her family displaced, so she moved from Syria to Lebanon.

 Navjot Sawhney: She lives in this desert that gets extremely hot in the summers and extremely cold in the winters, so minus 7 to plus 40 degrees Celsius.
 She lives in this tent with her and her husband and her ten children, and there is no resolution.
 She's been there for nine years.
 So what do you do for people like [00:12:00] Kausek, who really don't have very much, and as a someone that has always been problem solving in their life, you just go to these places and you spot so many issues.